What are Whale Heritage Sites?

 Complementary Site Networks

 WHS are designed to complement other international site networks, such as marine protected areas and national parks.
-For that reason, WCA intends to work with other managing authorities for relevant site processes to ensure that WHS complement, support and enhance them.
+For that reason, the World Cetacean Alliance acts with other managing authorities for relevant site processes to ensure that WHS complement, support and enhance them.

-We anticipate that future WHS areas will incorporate biocentric (biological and ecosystem centred) processes under development for international areas including IMMAs (Important Marine Mammal Areas), EBSAs (Ecologically or Biologically Sensitive Marine Areas), KBAs (Key Biodiversity Areas), ICAs (Important Cetacean Areas), designated cetacean critical habitats, and/or other schematics addressing cetaceans and their habitats.
+We anticipate that future WHS areas will incorporate biocentric (biological and ecosystem centred) processes under development for international areas including IMMAs (Important Marine Mammal Areas), EBSAs (Ecologically or Biologically Sensitive Marine Areas), KBAs (Key Biodiversity Areas), OECMs (Other Effective Area-based Conservation Measures), designated cetacean critical habitats, and/or other schematics addressing cetaceans and their habitats.